gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

     the very end.
 Since the comparison is done at the end and is pretty fast anyway, tweaking this option is usually not needed.

+## End-to-end tests with Storybook and TestCafe

+To enable some more involved interaction testing that would not be possible or practical with BackstopJS, the project also comes with TestCafe support.

+It uses the Storybook described in the previous sections and runs standard TestCafe tests on top os selected stories (those in the `50 Stories for e2e Tests` section).

+### Building and running

+To run the TestCafe tests

+-   Make sure you have the Storybook running by executing `npm run storybook`
+-   Run the TestCafe tests
+    -   either in visual mode by `npm run testcafe-visual` (this is useful debugging as you can see what is happening)
+    -   or in headless mode by `npm run testcafe` (this is much faster as tests are run in parallel)

 ## Technical Funny Stuff

 This project has several use cases where React component test scenarios have to be processed in node.js environment: